Democracy and distrust after the pandemic

 On 11 March 2022, the University of Cambridge's annual Dr Seng Tee Lee Lecture was delivered by Sheila Jasanoff, Pforzheimer Professor of Science and Technology Studies (STS) at Harvard Kennedy School in the U.S. Her talk at St John's College, Cambridge, concerned how the pandemic has revealed the nature of our current model of trust, the political nature of expert institutions, and state-level differences in public reasoning.

 Given the ongoing nature of the post-pandemic period and our evolving conceptualisation of ‘trust’, she did not offer firm conclusions.
 Instead, she offered two kinds of reflections.
 Firstly, reflections from long-established STS work about crises concerning knowledge and political action.
 Secondly, reflections on her own experiences of navigating her way through the pandemic.

-You can watch the lecture back here:
+You can watch and listen to the lecture recording here:

 Enlightened maturity versus the 21st century social compact

 To situate her analysis of trust, Professor Jasanoff considered Immanuel Kant’s analysis of ‘enlightenment’.
 He argued that: “Enlightenment is man’s emergence from his self-imposed state of immaturity.
 Immaturity is the inability to use one’s understanding without guidance from another.”
 One of his examples of immaturity was a person’s diet being decided for them by their doctor.
 Professor Jasanoff summarised Kantian enlightened maturity as the ability to exercise one’s own judgment in decision-making.